 Ever wonder where did the phrase "close, but no cigar" come from?

-This is a saying I use a bit, given my ties to the cigar-industry; but I never really thought about it's orgin until the other day.
+This is a saying I use a bit, given my ties to the cigar-industry; but I never really thought about it's origin until the other day.

-That's the handy thing living in 2019, Google knows everything...
+That's the handy thing having Google, as it knows everything...

 The conclusive evidence is that the phrase came from the United States around the late 19th or early 20th century; when playing fairground games, if you won; you could win a cigar; if you lost, you got the "close, but no cigar" line...